 Day Before Departure

-- If you are travelling on a long flight, ensure you are active the day before or morning of, go for a walk, have a runaround.
-For long-haul flights, it is a long time for the body to be sitting in the one position.
+2. If you are travelling on a long flight, ensure you are active the day before or morning of the flight.
+For long-haul flights, it is a long time for the body to be sitting in one position.

-- Be organised the night before.
-Lie your clothes out on the bed, pack the drinks and food, have the bags packed.
+3. Be organised the night before.
+Lie your clothes out on the bed, arrange the drinks and food, have your luggage packed, organise your carry-on bags along with any plane activities.
 All this saves time on the day of your flight, especially if you need to leave early.

-- Ensure you are all well rested.
+4. Ensure everyone is well-rested.
 Don’t keep the kids awake hoping they will sleep on the plane.
-It is possible they won’t sleep and then they will just be more over-tired and grumpy for the first few days until they catch up.
+If they don’t sleep this will lead to them becoming over-tired for the first few days until they catch up on rest.

-- Inflight entertainment – Some airlines such as Virgin Australia Domestic have an app that you can download which allows you to watch the latest shows on your mobile or tablet.
-On their International flights, there are dedicated children channels on their entertainment system.
+5. Some airlines such as Virgin Australia Domestic have an inflight entertainment app that you can download which allows you to watch the latest shows on your mobile or tablet.
+On their international flights, there are dedicated children’s channels on their entertainment system.

 Day of Travel

-- Request an extra seat for an infant when you check in.
-If the plane is not full, you might be in luck for everyone to have a seat to themselves.
+3. Request an extra seat for an infant when you check-in.
+If the plane is not full, you may be in luck.

-- For some children, a flight may be a new and scary experience.
-Talk to the children before take-off on what they may feel, hear and see during the flight.
+5. For some children, a flight may be a new and scary experience.
+Talk to the children before take-off about what they may feel, hear and see during the flight.

-- Airports are large places with normally many people inside.
+6. Airports are large places with many people inside.
 On the way to the airport set your boundaries with the children and what your expectations are for when you are at the airport and on the flight.